olavmrk/python-phonemes/README.md

 The script takes in two parameters:

 ```
-phonemes.py LENGTH COUNT
+phonemes.py COUNT LENGTH
 ```

-The first parameter is the word length, while the second is the number of words.
-`LENGTH` can be specified as `-`, to generate words of random length.
+The first parameter is the number of words, while the second is the word length `LENGTH` can be specified as `-`, to generate words of random length.

 Examples